19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (i) for use as stores or fuel on an aircraft; or

-(ii) for sale by retail as merchandise to persons carried on an aircraft,
+(ii) for use as merchandise for sale by retail to persons carried on an aircraft,

+[Act 1 of 2016 wef 09/05/2016]

 and in either case, if such other conditions or restrictions, if any, as may be prescribed by the Minister in regulations or as the Comptroller may impose are fulfilled.